esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 ### Docker

-Docker must be installed on the local system and the user executing the tests must have privileges to start new containers (usually achieved by adding the user to the `docker` group).
+Docker must be installed on the local system, and the user executing the tests must have privileges to start new containers (usually achieved by adding the user to the `docker` group).

 ### FreeTDS for MSSQL connectivity